tecnico-sec/Java-Crypto-Details/README.md

 ### One-Time Pads (Symmetric stream cipher)

-When they could be correctly used, one-time pads would provide perfect security.
+If they could be correctly used in practice, one-time pads would provide perfect security.
 One of the constraints to make them work as expected is that the key stream must never be reused.
 The following steps visually illustrate what happens if they are reused, even if just once:

-- Generate a new 480x480 random image
+Generate a new 480x480 random image:

 ```bash
 $ java RandomImageGenerator intro/outputs/otp.png 480 480
 ```

-- Perform the bitwise eXclusive OR operation (XOR) with the generated key
+Perform the bitwise eXclusive OR operation (XOR) with the generated key:

 ```bash
 $ java ImageXor intro/inputs/tecnico-0480.png intro/outputs/otp.png intro/outputs/encrypted-tecnico.png
 ```

-- XOR tux-0480.png with the same generated key
+XOR tux-0480.png with the same generated key:

 ```bash
 $ java ImageXor intro/inputs/tux-0480.png intro/outputs/otp.png intro/outputs/encrypted-tux.png
 ```

-- Watch the images encrypted-tecnico.png and encrypted-tux.png.
+Watch the images encrypted-tecnico.png and encrypted-tux.png.
 Switch between them and see the differences.

-- Make the differences obvious: XOR them together:
+To make the differences obvious, XOR them together:

 ```bash
 $ java ImageXor intro/outputs/encrypted-tecnico.png intro/outputs/encrypted-tux.png intro/outputs/tecnico-tux.png
 ```

 You can see that the reuse of a one-time pad (or any stream cipher key at all) considerably weakens (or completely breaks) the security of the information.
-In the following, C stands for cipher-text, M for plain-text and K for key:
+The reason is the following:

 ```
 C1 = M1 ⊕ K